skupperproject/skewer/README.md

     ln -s subrepos/skewer/plano
     cp subrepos/skewer/test-example/Planofile .

-Use your editor to create a `skewer.yaml` file:
+Use your editor to create a `skewer.yaml` file in the root directory of your project:

      emacs skewer.yaml